charlottepincher/cpincher-task/README.md

 To update the pack sizes for the website, change the config file and then redeploy the website.

-To update the pack sizes for the API, change the config file and start runing the API (instructions [here](#Run-the-API-locally))
+To update the pack sizes for the API, change the config file and start running the API (instructions [here](#Run-the-API-locally))